2387 5th Avenue,

 1 person favorited this theater

-The Palace in Troy was a neighborhood house that probably opened in the 20’s.
-It was located near the Proctor’s, Troy Theatre, the Gaiety, and the American, so it probably was a last-run house.
+Located on 5th Avenue at the southwest corner of Hoosick Street.
+The Palace Theater was a neighborhood house which opened December 25, 1921.
+It was located near the Proctor’s Troy Theatre, the Gaiety Theatre, and the American Theatre, so it probably was a last-run house.

-I recall riding by the theatre as a child frequently in the mid-70’s.
+I recall riding by the theater as a child frequently in the mid-1970’s.
 It was in use as the local hall for the Papermakers' Union, but the large, semi-circular marquee with cursive “Palace” letters on top was still there.
-Apparently, the theatre closed in the 60’s due to fire, and the papermakers' repurposed it.
+Apparently, the theater closed in the 1960’s due to fire, and the papermakers' repurposed it.
 The marquee’s white milk glass was charred and melted at the bottom and resembled a dripping candle, but they decided for some reason to leave it there.

 The whole building was demolished a short time after for construction of the new Hoosick Street bridge.